RIVeR-Lab/gentle_pick_and_place/README.md

 ```
 roslaunch pick_and_place ur3e.launch
 ```
-After this command, you need to start the `gentle_pick` program on the robot pendant.
+After this command, you need to start the `gentle_pick` program on the robot teaching pendant.

 2. Start the camera node
 ```